innolitics/rdm/README.md

 ### Jinja Filters

-The markdown files support three jinja filters within documents:
+The `rdm render` subcommand provides a few extra filters to the Jinja context:

  - invert_dependencies: Given a set of ids and dependency ids for an object, the two sets are switched making the original ids the dependent ids.
  - join_to: Given a set of ids for an object, and a list of the objects these ids refer to, select out the objects by joining using the specified primary key (which defaults to 'id').